 An enthusiastic “yes” is the best way to start your German adventure!
 Learn about all the different ways of saying yes in German and impress your new German friends with your language skills.

-You might think that any number over “20” for ways to say “yes” in any language is ludicrous, but I’m sure that without thinking two hard you can think of five ways to say yes in your own language.
+You might think that any number over “20” for ways to say yes in German is ludicrous, but I’m sure that without thinking too hard you can think of a handfull of ways to say yes in your own language.

 The German language gives you countless ways of saying yes in any given situation.
 You can say yes to answer a question, give consent, provide information, or even participate in active listening.
 You might be familiar with the very common “ja”, a simple way to say yes in any situation.
 To spice it up, we’ll learn about a couple of other possibilities you have when you want to say yes in German.

 For the sake of clarity let’s divide these possibilities into an enthusiastic and doubtful way of saying yes.